-2. If there are any big ticket items which are concerning to you, decide if you want to have additional inspections performed.
-For instance we can bring in a structural engineer, a sewer inspector, an electrician, a mold inspector, etc. If you want to bring in additional inspectors, you’ll be responsible for paying their fees.
+2. If any big-ticket items are concerning to you, decide if you want to have additional inspections performed.
+For instance, we can bring in a structural engineer, a sewer inspector, an electrician, a mold inspector, etc. If you want to bring in additional inspectors, you’ll be responsible for paying their fees.

 3. Make a list of items you feel the seller must repair or you’re not willing to go through with the transaction.